Adding an index to Aurora MySQL failed due to local storage exhaustion

-This is Yuta Onkai (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 In an environment running Aurora MySQL Version 2, I added an index to a large table.